 Course taught in English

-- Evolutions in the paradigms on the role and nature of public and international organizations.
+- Evolutions in the paradigms on role and nature of public and International institutions.

 - New working roles, and those emerging or declining.

 - The competence portfolio and the skills required to act as protagonist in the new landscape of public and international institutions.

 - Scenario analysis of the public sector and international institutions environment, in order to improve the understanding of the impacts over their specific labour market.